Wholetime Fire Fighter

 - have the ability to converse at ease with members of the public and provide advice in accurate spoken English is essential

-As our last campaign was almost 9 years ago, we anticipate significant levels of interest in these posts; this advert will close as soon as enough applications have been received, so it is strongly encouraged that you to apply as soon as you possibly can, in order to be considered.
+As our last campaign was almost 9 years ago, we anticipate significant levels of interest in these posts; it is strongly encouraged that you to apply as soon as you possibly can, in order to be considered.